"So?" I ask nervously doing a little twirl to show my mother the dress I was wearing tonight.

 "It's a wedding dress."
 He says again.

 "If only."
-Brett uttered under his breath and my cheeks go pink as I smile again.
+Brett uttered under his breath and blood rushes to my cheeks as the corners of my mouth curl up again.

 "Come on Brett I wanna show you..."
 Jake continues and pulls him toward his smelly little boy cave he calls a room.
 Brett sends me a warm smile and shrugs as if saying "what can I do?"